Garage Door Spring Replacement

 If you have extension springs, they will be located to the left and right of your garage door, running vertically.
-These run along pulleys, extending down and back in order to operate your door.
-For this type of spring, you will always have two installed in your garage system.
-They work together as independent parts in order to create the counterbalance system with your cables and opener.
+These run along pulleys, extending down and back in order to operate your garage door.
+For this type of garage door spring, you will always have two installed in your garage system.
+Extension springs work together as independent parts in order to create the counterbalance system with your cables and opener.

-Wayne Dalton Torque Master
+Wayne Dalton Torque Master Conversion